Monday, October 21, 2024

 And, though I have two copies of biggest hits of '59 vol. 2 (I'm going with RCA's lowercase font), at least one of them was a thrift gift from Diane, so... thanks again, Diane!

-As musicman noted, when I put up the Promenade I Ain't Never at my Lee's Face Hits channel at YouTube, I should have used the stereo cut here.
+As musicman noted, when I put up the Promenade I Ain't Never at my Lee's Fake Hits channel at YouTube, I should have used the stereo cut here.
 Maybe I should do a second posting.

 Sorry for my recent blog absence.
 I do intend to offer some Halloween slaylists this month--or one, at the very least.
 Fresh Halloween sides are tough to dig up (especially if they're been buried for a spell), in distinct contrast to Christmas LPs and singles, which--like Xmas decorations in October--are everywhere.